 Our sports betting guide explains in further detail.

 2. What is spread betting in basketball?

 The spread or handicap is a betting market that bookies use to level the playing field.
 The handicap is often displayed as either (-) or (+) and is used to determine the outcome of the game for the purpose of the bet.
-For instance, the Lakers are the underdog at +7.5 points, and the Bulls at -7.5 as the favorite.
-Therefore, if you bet on the favorite, you will need to subtract 7.5 points from their final score to win your bet.
+For instance, the Lakers are the underdog at +7.5 points, and the Bulls, at -7.5, are the favorite.
+If you bet on the favorite, you will need to subtract 7.5 points from their final score to win your bet.
 However, if you bet on the underdog, you will need to add 7.5 points to their final score to win.

 3. What is a moneyline bet in basketball?

 Basketball moneyline betting is wagering on the winner of the game without the point spread.
 This is also considered straight betting as it is very straightforward.
 Moneyline wagers are made using odds to reflect the strength of the teams.
 So, if you wager on a team expected to win, you are required to risk more than you stand to lose.

 For example, if the moneyline you want to bet on says something like: Toronto Raptors -200 and Utah Jazz +140, this means that if you bet on the Raptors to win, you need to bet $200 to win $100 because they are the favorite to win.
 If your money is on the Jazz to win, then you will need to wager $100 in order to win $140, which means you risk much less by betting on them because they are the underdogs (not expected to win).

 Odds in most sports betting come in three formats: American odds, fractional odds, and decimal odds.
 American odds are used mostly in the US and some parts of Canada, and are presented as whole numbers.
 These are most popular in football.
 Fractional odds come in fractions, like 10/1, 5/7, and decimal odds in decimals such as 2.0, 1.85, etc.